Personal Smartphone Security Guide

 Bluetooth is another great example of an added convenience that can lead to increased security risk.
 Today's cybercriminals use methods like bluejacking and bluebugging to create a security threat on a smartphone.
 There are ways to protect the phone from Bluetooth access and avoid the invasion of privacy.

-- Going Mobile is Not Without Security Risk - MySecureCyberspace, created by Carnegie Mellon University, provides information about the first known mobile phone malware and how Bluetooth leaves users susceptible to security threats.
+- Mobile Security Threats - MySecureCyberspace, created by Carnegie Mellon University, provides information about the first known mobile phone malware and how Bluetooth leaves users susceptible to security threats.

 - Cyber Threats to Mobile Phones (PDF) - The United States Computer Emergency Readiness Team provides steps to protect a smartphone and details some of the risks and consequences that users might face if their phone is hacked into.